QuizPassion/Frontend/frontend-documentation.md

 </div>

 ---
 This document details the frontend structure of the **Quizzy** Flutter mobile application.
-It covers the project's folder structure, widget usage, and asset organization.
+It covers the project's folder structure, coding standards, widget usage, and asset organization.

 ## Project Structure